Turkiye's opposition says that the Erdogan canal plan behind Clampdown - World - ExBulletin

 Recent Posts

-- Jokowi moment attend the pope's funeral to Santo Peter, transmit Prabowo's message

-- Womens Tennis Falls to Boston in the semi -final Tour of Patriot League

-- More than 200,000 displaced people after a strong earthquake in central Myanmar
+- More than 200,000 displaced people after the strong earthquake on the center of Myanmar – the world

-- Indias October 7 Domfort: South Islamic State strategy for Pahalgam has revealed

-- Pope Francis will live in the church of Santa Maria Maggiere in Rome. #Popefrancis #bbcnews